lotigara/isowrt/README.md

 Easy way to burn a bootable flash drive with ISO.

 ### lotigara's notes:
+Changes:
-Changes: added support for files with spaces in the name
+- added support for files with spaces in the name
+- using pv and shell instead of dd
 #### TODO for this fork
 - ~~Add support for files with spaces in the name~~
 - Add support for more directories (not just `~/`)

 # Available OS

-**All UNIX systems with Bash installed are supported.**
+**All UNIX *(and UNIX-like)* systems with Bash installed are supported.**

 # Install